pseudovicky/100DaysOfJavaScript/#02 | Variables in JavaScript/README.md

 ### - javascript reserved words cannot be used as a variable name
 ### vicky and VICKY are different variable (case sensitive).

-## var  vs let in javascript

-### var is globally scoped while let & const are block scoped.
-### var can be update &  re-declared within its scope.
-### let can be updated but not re-declared.